WordPress/gutenberg/readme.txt

 Following the introduction of post block editing in December 2018, Gutenberg later introduced full site editing (FSE) in 2021, <a href="https://wordpress.org/news/2022/01/josephine/">which shipped with WordPress 5.9 in early 2022</a>.

-### Who Is This Plugin For?

-Are you a tech-savvy early adopter who likes testing bleeding-edge and experimental features, and isn’t afraid to tinker with features that are still in active development?
-Are you interested in contributing toward the Gutenberg open source project?
-If so, this beta plugin gives you access to the latest features around block and full site editing, as well as a peek into what’s to come.

-However, if you are running a production WordPress site, and favor stable, well-tested features, then you might want to stick with the block features already included with WordPress.
-Gutenberg is not recommended for production websites.

 ### What Does Gutenberg Do?

 Gutenberg is a “block editor”, and introduces a modular approach to all parts of your site: each piece of content in the editor, from a paragraph to an image gallery to a headline, is its own block.
 And just like physical blocks, WordPress blocks can be added, arranged, and rearranged, allowing WordPress users to create media-rich content in a visually intuitive way — and without work-arounds like shortcodes or custom HTML.